BleekerLab/snakemake_rnaseq/README.md

 ## Output files

-* __A table of raw counts__ called `counts.txt`: this table can be used to perform a differential gene expression analysis with `DESeq2`.
+* __A table of raw counts__ called `raw_counts.txt`: this table can be used to perform a differential gene expression analysis with `DESeq2`.
 * __A table of DESeq2-normalised counts__ called `scaled_counts.tsv`: this table can be used to perform an Exploratory Data Analysis with a PCA, heatmaps, sample clustering, etc.
-* __fastp QC reports__ (one per fastq file).
+* __fastp QC reports__: one per fastq file.
+* __bam files__: one per fastq file (or pair of fastq files).

 ## Prerequisites: what you should know before using this pipeline
-- Some command of the Unix Shell to connect to a remote server where you will execute the pipeline (e.g. SURF Lisa Cluster).
+- Some command of the Unix Shell to connect to a remote server where you will execute the pipeline.
 You can find a good tutorial from the Software Carpentry Foundation [here](https://swcarpentry.github.io/shell-novice/) and another one from Berlin Bioinformatics [here](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/unix_for_beginners/README.html).
 - Some command of the Unix Shell to transfer datasets to and from a remote server (to transfer sequencing files and retrieve the results/).
-The Berlin Bioinformatics Unix begginer guide available [here] should be sufficient for that (check the `wget` and `scp` commands).
+The Berlin Bioinformatics Unix begginer guide available [here](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/unix_for_beginners/README.html)) should be sufficient for that (check the `wget` and `scp` commands).
 - An understanding of the steps of a canonical RNA-Seq analysis (trimming, alignment, etc.).
 You can find some info [here](https://bitesizebio.com/13542/what-everyone-should-know-about-rna-seq/).

 ## Content of this GitHub repository